-Recent high school productions include “White Christmas” and "Beauty and the Beast".
+Recent high school productions include “You’re A Good Man Charlie Brown” and “Beauty and the Beast.”

-Junior high productions and elementary productions are produced in both the fall and spring, and summer offers special opportunities for elementary students to get a full musical experience, with recent productions of “The Jungle Book: Kids” and “Willy Wonka Jr” delighting audiences of all ages.
+Junior high productions and elementary productions in both the fall and spring offers special opportunities for students to get a full musical experience, with recent productions of “The Music Man” and “Annie” delighting audiences of all ages.

 Here at Grace, we encourage our students to develop as artists, as well as men and women of God.
 We want our students to be able to find their voice so that they can impact society through ministry.